 Messy House Cleaning and Decluttering List Example

-The Home Cleaning and Organizing Printable Bundles has 2 Assess the Mess Checklists, a blank one and a pre-filled one like the example below to get you started in getting your mess under control (and keeping it that way).
+The Home Cleaning and Organizing Printable Bundles have 2 Assess the Mess Checklists, a blank one and a pre-filled one like the example below to get you started in getting your mess under control (and keeping it that way).

 This list is meant to be used as an initial tool to get you started in cleaning and organizing your home.
-Once all of the tasks are completed, then all you have to do is use a Cleaning Schedule Checklist to help keep you up to date with your cleaning and organizing tasks (also included in the Printable Bundle).
+Once all of the tasks are completed, all you have to do is use a Cleaning Schedule Checklist to help keep you up to date with your cleaning and organizing tasks (also included in the Printable Bundle).

 3. Make a cleaning schedule